Bezalel Smotrich: Support for conspiracy theory

 In November 2022 he voiced support for a conspiracy theory that the assassin of late Israeli prime minister Yitzhak Rabin, right-wing extremist Yigal Amir, was radicalized and incited to carry out the murder by the Israeli security agency Shin Bet.
 Likud MK and former Shin Bet chief Avi Dichter criticized the statement as "unhinged from reality".

 Support for judicial overhaul

 An article by former United States ambassador to Israel Martin Indyk and former Jordanian United Nations High Commissioner for Human Rights Zeid bin Ra'ad in Foreign Policy argued that the insistence of Israeli right-wing Finance Minister Bezalel Smotrich on curbing the powers of the Supreme Court stems from a desire to "more easily enact his vision of an Israel that extends unimpeded from river to sea", as the court had previously impeded the legalization of Israeli settlements built on privately owned Palestinian land.

+In line with Smotrich's previous statements of reducing the powers of the judiciary, Smotrich made a controversial statement in December 2025 against Yitzhak Amit, who is currently serving as the President of the Supreme Court of Israel.
+Widely condemned by Israeli political figures such as Benny Gantz and Yair Golan, Smotrich labeled Amit as a "violent megalomaniac who is stealing Israeli democracy," and vowed to "trample him".
+With Smotrich doubling down on his comments, Amit acknowledged Smotrich's intention of undermining the judiciary and remarked that Smotrich "crossed a red line", with multiple judges and over 700 academics calling for Smotrich to be dismissed and prosecuted as his comments were construed by the judges as a "threat to the country's democratic infrastructure".

+Lebanon

+In March 2026, in the context of the 2026 Iran war, Smotrich called for Israel to annex southern Lebanon up to the Litani, saying that the war "needs to end with a different reality entirely, both with the Hezbollah decision but also with the change of Israel's borders."

+In May 2026 Smotrich stated that the Israeli government had approved approximately 2 billion shekels in funding for technological measures aimed at countering drone threats.
+He also said that Israel should develop additional defensive and offensive solutions involving both state and civilian entities.
+He was further reported to have said that Israel’s response to suicide drone attacks should include severe retaliatory action, stating that for each such attack, ten buildings in Beirut should be destroyed.